JuliaHEP/PYTHIA8.jl/docs/src/index.md

 Example how you can use `UserHooks` to trace pT spectrum through the program, and veto undesirable jet multiplicities.
 It is based on `main242.cc`.

 ## Tests
 Unit tests can be run with `julia --project=. test/runtests.jl`.
-It runs in addition all the implemented examples to ensure their correct execution and detect any regression.
+It runs in addition all the implemented examples to ensure their correct execution and detection of any regression.

 ## Roadmap
 There are a number of issues and problems still to be resolved.
 We keep track of them in this list: